threefoldtech/info_grid/src/tokens/buytft/gettft.md

 ![](img/gettft_support.png)

 Remember to reach out to the support team promptly and provide them with relevant details regarding your issue, such as your account information, public wallet address and transaction details.

+## Disclaimer

+The information provided in this tutorial or any related discussion is not intended as investment advice.
+The purpose is to provide educational and informational content only.
+Investing in cryptocurrencies or any other assets carries inherent risks, and it is crucial to conduct your own research and exercise caution before making any investment decisions.

+**The ThreeFold Token (TFT)** is not to be considered as a traditional investment instrument.
+The value of cryptocurrencies can be volatile, and there are no guarantees of profits or returns.
+Always be aware of the risks involved and make informed choices based on your own assessment and understanding.
+We strongly encourage you to read our [full disclaimer](https://library.threefold.me/info/legal/#/legal__disclaimer) and seek advice from a qualified financial professional if needed.